 The National Development and Reform Commission (NDRC) issued its Vision and Actions on Jointly Building the Silk Road Economic Belt and 21st Century Maritime Silk Road on 28 March 2015.
 This outlined the framework, key areas of co-operation and co-operation mechanisms with regard to the Belt and Road Initiative.

 Some of the information here is gathered from the Asia Maritime Transparency Initiative with a focus on the implications on Maritime Silk Road, particularly in the CLMVT region.
-Orpheus Group and Stark Networks AG are working closely in private public partnerships with regional governments, officials and private enterprise; a series of carefully selected projects with a focus on sustainable development to support local communities and rising tourist numbers makes up the projects in the CLMVT projects portfolio.
+Orpheus Group and Stark Networks HK are working closely in private public partnerships with regional governments, officials and private enterprise; a series of carefully selected projects with a focus on sustainable development to support local communities and rising tourist numbers makes up the projects in the CLMVT projects portfolio.

 China unveiled the concept for the Twenty-First Century Maritime Silk Road (MSR) in 2013 as a development strategy to boost infrastructure connectivity throughout Southeast Asia, Oceania, the Indian Ocean, and East Africa.
 The MSR is the maritime complement to the Silk Road Economic Belt, which focuses on infrastructure development across Central Asia.
 Together these initiatives form the One Belt One Road (OBOR) initiative designed to enhance China’s influence across Asia.